Go straight to the content

 Which martial arts are most suitable for children?

-A logical question many people ask, but one that's virtually impossible to answer with a simple answer, is: "What's the best martial art for children?"
-If you narrow the question down a bit to: "What's the best martial art for MY child?", you might expect a more comprehensive answer, but even then, there's no clear and straightforward answer.
+A logical question many people ask, but one that is actually impossible to answer with a simple answer, is: "What is the best martial art for children?".
+If you narrow the question down a bit to: "What is the best martial art for MY child?", then you could expect a bit more of an answer, but even then there is no clear and honest answer possible.

-With over 30 years of experience in various combat sports and martial arts, and a more than average interest in martial arts in general, I will nevertheless attempt to answer this question substantively.
+With over 30 years of experience in various martial arts and martial arts, and moreover more than average interest in martial arts in general, I will still try to answer this question substantively.

 Which martial arts are most suitable for children?

-Choose a sport and club that suits your child
+Choose a sport and club that fits your child

-We also get adult men and women visiting our store who ask about the best kickboxing club or boxing association in the area.
-There's no simple answer to that either.
-Our advice is always: visit a few gyms, take a few trial lessons, and then choose what suits YOU best.
+In our store, we also get adult men and women visiting who ask what the best kickboxing club or boxing association nearby is.
+There is no simple and clear answer to that either.
+The advice we always give is: visit several gyms, take some trial lessons, and then choose what suits YOU best.

 Any martial art they like.
-Unless you find the 100 worst schools, your kids will always get through it and learn something too.
+Unless you find the 100 worst schools, your children will always get through and learn something from it.

-The same goes for choosing a (martial) sport for children.
-Ultimately, it's not just about the physical activity and the skills learned, but also about your child enjoying it.
-This doesn't mean, "Just let them do what they enjoy," quite the opposite.
-But just like with work, school, and many other things, it ultimately goes much better if you enjoy it and are genuinely interested.
+The same applies to choosing a (martial) sport for children.
+Ultimately, it’s not just about the physical activity and the skills learned, but also that your child enjoys going there.
+That doesn’t mean: "Let him/her only do what’s fun.", on the contrary.
+But just like with work, school, and many other things, it ultimately goes much better if you enjoy it and have genuine interest.

 Which martial arts are most suitable for children?